nunuhara/xsystem4/README.md

 Running
 -------

-You can run a game by passing the path to its "System40.ini" to the xsystem4 executable.
+You can run a game by passing the path to its game directory to the xsystem4 executable,

-    build/src/xsystem4 /path/to/System40.ini
+    build/src/xsystem4 /path/to/game_directory

+Alternatively, run xsystem4 from within the game directory,

+    cd /path/to/game_directory
+    xsystem4